SomeWeekendReading/someweekendreading.github.io/_posts/2023-08-04-us-parties-econ.md

   ["Once you identify the side with the Nazis, pick the other side."]({{ site.baseurl }}/quotes/#:~:text=%E2%80%9COnce%20you%20identify%20the%20side%20with%20the%20Nazis%2C%20pick%20the%20other%20side.%E2%80%9D)
   <a href="{{ site.baseurl }}/images/2023-08-04-us-parties-econ-bpp-1.png"><img src="{{ site.baseurl }}/images/2023-08-04-us-parties-econ-bpp-1-thumb.jpg" width="400" height="196" alt="Chinn @ EconBrowser: Billion Prices Project and BLS CPI" title="Chinn @ EconBrowser: Billion Prices Project and BLS CPI" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-- Rosenberg's data comes from the US government's Bureau of Labor Statistics (BLS), which frankly is beyond question as a policy source.
+- Rosenberg's data comes from the US government's Bureau of Labor Statistics (BLS), which frankly is beyond question as a data source on policy results.

   Even the conservative knotheads who think the BLS "games" inflation statistics had to back down when the independent MIT &amp; Harvard